davegii/DLH/README.md

 # DLH

 In order to run the main report, after cloning this repo, run everything from the DL4H_Team_159.ipynb.
-Dependencies: Any version of python 3.6
+Dependencies: Any version of python 3.6 or above.

 In order to run the ablations, follow the instructions of running DeepMicro: https://github.com/minoh0201/DeepMicro/tree/master